decarlof/bin/readme.txt

+To install it:

+    clone this repository in a folder that is in the PATH of your bash for example (export PATH="/local/usr32idc/bin:$PATH") then

+    git clone https://github.com/decarlof/bin_utils.git /local/usr32idc/bin

+Dependency: pyinotify

 How to use rec and find_center:

 To try different position of the rotation axis starting at 1290 +/- 5 pixels: